Current as of: January 2020

 Our practice may collect your personal information in several different ways.

-- When you make your first appointment, our practice staff will collect your personal and demographic information.
+- When you attend your first appointment, we will collect further personal information.

 - In some circumstances, personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from: